sisl/ExpFamilyPCA.jl/paper.md

 # TODO: include citation to CBMDP paper

+## Techical Notes

+`ExpFamilyPCA.jl`'s versatility is a direct result of two properties of Julia.
+The first is multiple dispatch.
+Julia's multiple dispatch system promotes high levels of generic code reuse [@dispatch] meaning libraries used for symbolic differentiation like [`Symbolics.jl`](https://symbolics.juliasymbolics.org/stable/) [@symbolics] can return base Julia atoms that work well with optimization libraries like [`Optim.jl`](https://julianlsolvers.github.io/Optim.jl/stable/) [@optim].

 # Acknowledgments

 We thank Arec Jamgochian, Robert Moss, and Dylan Asmar for their help and guidance.